-(4) Represents a 3% structuring fee on the Restructured Amount per the 12th Amendment to the Loan Agreement with the Lender to be payable by the Company on or before November 1, 2018.
+(4) Represents a 3% structuring fee on the Restructured Amount per the 12th Amendment to the Loan Agreement with the Lender to be payable by the Corporation on or before November 1, 2018.

 The Corporation's commitments to fund the Bahar Project are based on the annual Work Program and Budget ("WP&B") approved by the BEOC Steering Committee.
 The annual WP&B must be approved by contractor parties representing an 80% or greater ownership interest before submission to SOCAR for approval.
-With Bahar Energy holding an 80% controlling interest in the ERDPSA and now being a wholly-owned subsidiary of the Corporation, the Corporation maintains control of the approval of the annual WP&B. While technical studies are underway to optimize work programs, the Corporation expects to only approve budgets that can be fully funded from project operating cash flows.
+With Bahar Energy holding an 80% controlling interest in the ERDPSA, the Corporation maintains control of the approval of the annual WP&B. While technical studies are underway to optimize work programs, the Corporation expects to only approve budgets that can be fully funded from project operating cash flows.